deppen8/prospect/README.md

 ## TODO:
 - [ ] define data types used for each building block
 - [ ] specify default values
+    - [ ] track down estimates of survey speed
+    - [ ] calculate time added by artifact recording in LEIA Project or elsewhere
 - [ ] determine measures to calculate for any given simulation
 - [ ] plan returns of the simulation
 - [ ] plan visualization methods